Permanent Exhibition in Tübingen: Uncover - Discover - Breaking the Silence

 This museum is a must for everyone, especially Tübingen residents.”

-Ruth Doctor, granddaughter of Hanna Bernheim, a Jewess from Tübingen who emigrated in 1939
+Ruth Doctor, granddaughter of Hanna Bernheim, a Jewish resident who emigrated from Tübingen in 1939

 “Very impressive exhibition.
 Thank you very much.
 As many school classes as possible